OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Remediation

-To prevent users or malicious applications access information from backgrounded applications use the `SECURE_FLAG` as shown below:
+To prevent users or malicious applications from accessing information from backgrounded applications use the `SECURE_FLAG` as shown below:

 ```Java
 getWindow().setFlags(WindowManager.LayoutParams.FLAG_SECURE,